ShibamRoy9826/qt_tile/README.md

 ## Credits 🙏

-The rofi powermenu is a little inspired by [adi1090x-rofi](https://github.com/adi1090x/rofi) Thanks to him for the amazing design ideas!
+The rofi powermenu is a little inspired by [adi1090x-rofi](https://github.com/adi1090x/rofi), and the default rofi config too.
+Thanks to him for the amazing design ideas!

 ## Contributing 🤝

 Everyone is welcome to contribute to the code!
 You can also raise an issue, or suggest any features that you think would be great :)

 > ✨ Please star this repository if you liked this project 😁